© Cecilia Vicuña

 2018-1

-Quipus are central to Vicuña’s work, employed as a medium of poetry and a form of sculpture and used in ephemeral land-art installations and performances.
+Quipus, used by the Inka to record information in knots and string, are central to Vicuña’s work.
+They become a medium for her poetry, sculpture, performances, and ephemeral land art installations.
 For Vicuña, quipus evoke the ways in which language is tied to land, colonialism, and problems of translation.
-Chanccani Quipu is a bilingual text that the artist describes as "a metaphor in space; a book/sculpture that condenses the clash of two cultures and worldviews: the Andean oral universe and the Western world of print."
-Following the arrival of the Spanish, Hispanicized orthography was applied to the oral tradition of Quechua—as in the words quipu and quipucamayoc.
-This work reveals the inextricability of indigenous and colonial knowledge in contemporary culture.
+Chanccani Quipu is a bilingual work that Vicuña describes as “a metaphor in space; a book/sculpture that condenses the clash of two cultures and worldviews: the Andean oral universe and the Western world of print.”
+Following the arrival of the Spanish in the Americas, the colonizers imposed their own writing systems and spelling conventions on the oral tradition of Quechua, the primary language of the Indigenous peoples of the Andes.
+Combining the form of the quipu with a poem she wrote in Spanish, Vicuña reveals how Indigenous and colonial knowledge is inextricable from contemporary culture.

 Information